zachamida/zachamida.github.io/index.md

 # [Homepage](https://zachamida.github.io)

 In this webpage, you will find a list of research projects, preprints and tutorials that I've been involved in for the last few years.
-I also write some [blog articles](/pages/blog_page.md) about my personal experinces.
+I also write [blog articles](/pages/blog_page.md) from time to time to share my personal experinces.

 ---